 In his famous 1896 lecture to the Harvard Club, The Will to Believe, the pragmatist William James makes a wonderful point about the hypocrisy of agnosticism.
 If you call yourself an agnostic, you tell yourself you are balanced midway between theism and atheism because you find too little reason to accept either position.
 But James calls your bluff.
 The issue isn’t what you claim to believe but how you choose to act.
 So do you act sometimes as a theist and sometimes as an atheist, perhaps attending religious services every other week just to establish a balance?
 Probably not.
 The agnostic likely lives as an atheist while waiting for evidence giving her reasons to believe, not the other way round.
 James concludes that living as a believer makes more sense than living as a doubter in the absence of convincing evidence either way, if for no other reason than that offered by Pascal in his famous wager.

 In these opposing arguments, we see the essence of our problems in knowing what is true, good, or beautiful.
 If we wait for certainty, James warns, we will be paralyzed.
-Yet even in ignorance, we must act, so what counts as sufficient justification to direct choice?
+If we act precipitously, Popper warns, we will fool ourselves.
+Yet even in the twilight of ignorance, we must choose, at the very least, when to commit to a preference (see “Our Freedom Fetish”). so what counts as sufficient justification to direct choice?

 It is the kind of meta-question that is surprisingly difficult to frame, much less to answer, which is odd because we answer it a thousand times a day by the operation of preference in our ordinary experience.
-In truth, the sum content of our preferences is our answer, and so we proclaim our theory of truth, our personal moral outlook, and our aesthetic schema to ourselves and the world whether we intend to or not.
-All of this hinges on the answer to that initial issue of justification that must steer every motivation of preference.
+In truth, the sum content of our preferences constitutes our answer, and so we proclaim our theory of truth, our personal moral outlook, and our aesthetic schema to ourselves and the world whether we intend to or not.